 Size of crater

 Rather soon the freshly created crater cooled down, vegetation returned.
-Since its creation the rims of crater eroded and became less steep.
-There are not that many proofs of impact left, just large pieces of granite are thrown up to hundreds of metres from the crater rim.
+Since its creation, the rims of crater eroded and became less steep.
+There are not that many proofs of impact left, just large pieces of granite are thrown up to hundreds of meters from the crater rim.

-Rims of crater today rise 60 m above the surroundings.
-Diameter of crater is 1,130 m, current depth below the rims is up to 119 m.
+Rims of the crater today rise 60 m above the surroundings.
+The diameter of the crater is 1,130 m, current depth below the rims is up to 119 m.

-Name of crater in the local Tswana language means "Place of Salt".
-Also Europeans named it after the lake in it – Saltpan.
+Name of the crater in the local Tswana language means "Place of Salt".
+Also, Europeans named it after the lake in it – Saltpan.

 This small lake at the bottom of crater has a diameter of some 300 m, it is less than 3 m deep.
 Lake has no outlets or inlets, it is fed by rainwater and groundwater.
 Over the time carbonate and sodium chloride salts have accumulated and Tswaing Lake is hypersaline, with a pH around 10.